 "Though He slay me, I will hope in Him Nevertheless I will argue my ways before Him.Job 13:15(NASB)

-The book of Job opens by introducing a righteous man, who lived in the land of Uz.
-He underwent a series of terrible calamities, in quick succession, that stripped him of his wealth and noble position in society.
-He had to face the death of his ten adult children and his body was inflicted with painful sores.
-Job was unaware that a serious spiritual challenge concerning his faith in God, was taking place in heavenly realms.
+The book of Job opens by introducing a righteous man who lived in the land of Uz.
+He then undergoes a series of terrible calamities, in quick succession, that strip him of his wealth and noble position in society.
+He has to face the death of his ten adult children and his body is inflicted with painful sores.
+Job is unaware that a serious spiritual challenge concerning his faith in God, was taking place in heavenly realms.

 Having already undergone lengthy lectures from Eliphaz and Bildad, Job endures Zophar's condemnatory criticisms.
-He suggested Job deserved greater grief, because he was questioning his own suffering - and he pompously suggested Job stopped sinning!
+He suggests Job deserved greater grief because he was questioning his own suffering - and he pompously suggests that Job should stop sinning!

-Although he responded to Zophar accusations with blistering sarcasm, Job silenced his insults and embarked on a magnificent declaration of God's sovereign authority, before he rehearsed the time-honoured words, adopted by many who trusted in God when they didn't understand, "Though He slay me, yet I will hope in Him".
+Although he responds to Zophar accusations with blistering sarcasm, Job silences his insults and embarks on a magnificent declaration of God's sovereign authority, before he rehearses the time-honoured words adopted by many who trust in God even when they don't understand, "Though He slay me, yet I will hope in Him."

-Job never knew the conflict that was taking place in the heavenlies, between God and Satan, and although he lamented his lot, he never denied the Lord in Whom he trusted.
-If ONLY he could present his case to God, argue his way before the Lord and defend himself, Job reasoned - nevertheless, he would to maintain His trust in God, even if He were stuck dead.
+Job never knew the conflict that was taking place in the heavenlies between God and Satan, and although he lamented his lot, he never denied the Lord in Whom he trusted.
+If ONLY he could present his case to God, argue his way before the Lord, and defend himself, Job reasoned.
+Nevertheless, he would maintain His trust in God, even if He were struck dead.

 What lessons we can learn about human suffering from Job.
-Christian friends, with flawed doctrine do not always offer good advice, and we should not judge the spirituality of another brother-in-Christ's based on external circumstances.
-Rather, we should trust God, hold fast to His Word and maintain our integrity.
+Christian friends with flawed doctrine do not always offer good advice, and we should not judge the spirituality of another brother-in-Christ based on external circumstances.
+Rather, we should trust God, hold fast to His Word, and maintain our integrity.

 God knows all about our suffering and is our ever-present help in times of trouble.
 He often uses our pain to strengthen our faith and develop spiritual maturity.
 Some suffering may result from sin, but bad things often happen to God's children for no reason and without explanation.